|ATCA’s Executive Officer and Board

 Quantification of individual suffering and despair is difficult, equally so is the value of returning that individual to a fulfilling and productive place in our society.
 The wholistic approach offered by TCs leads to significant improvement in many areas of individual functioning.
 Success is also difficult to quantify – abstinence or reduction in drug consumption, shift from illegal to legal drug use, adoption of safe usage practices, improved work performance, reduced criminal activity, improved interpersonal relationships, increased self-esteem are all legitimate areas of success and all areas targeted by TC programs as part of a harm minimisation approach.

 Harm minimisation is an approach that helps to focus assessment on the range of factors that are contributing to the harms associated with a person substance use (and not just on the alcohol and other drug use alone).
 It then enables us to design interventions to prevent or reduce those harms directly not just by trying to reduce or eliminate AOD use.
 Harm minimisation has three pillars which are: Harm Reduction, Demand Reduction, and Supply Reduction.
 Therapeutic Communities, whilst being primarily a tertiary level treatment within the pillar of Demand Reduction, incorporate many harm reduction initiatives into their day to day practice.
-Such as HIV education, distribution of split/safe kits, education of residents on relapse, the dangers of alcohol, and safer sex practices.
+These include: HIV education, distribution of split/safe kits, education of residents on relapse, the dangers of alcohol, and safer sex practices.
 Importantly, all our member programs provide family inclusive practices, which aim